julianjumper/yadl/README.md

 - In the example, you might have noticed the `index+0` in the if-statement.
 This is because the parser expects a value of an operation.
 I will fix it when I have time! <br>
   btw, `index+0` is an easy fix - in our group we made fun of this bug by using an anonymous identity function and passing the wanted value: `((i) => i)(index)`🤪
 - After an if-statement, you have to insert a blank line - also an issue with the parser.

+## How does *YADL* work? <a name="yadl" />

+*YADL* is an interpreted language.
+That means we use a parser to read the yadl-file and an interpreter to interpret what the parser has parsed.
+Scala was due to its functional-first style the language of our choice and to make our lifes easier, we use a framework for the parser called FastParse.
+This is a combinator parser, meaning every parsing-rule has its own parser and each parser can take another parser - they are higher-order functions.
+The interpreter has to keep track of all the variables, functions and evaluates operations (like `x = 2+2*3`; notice the precendece of multiplication/addition), loops and conditionals.
+The data stream functions as well as the interpreter and parser are handled in Scala.

 ## Quick Start/Installation <a name="start"></a>